 On the day nerves can conspire to make you think that the room is against you but this isn't the case.
 Remember that your tutor and your coursemates want you to succeed.
 To set your presentation up for success make sure your introduction is strong.
 Start with a confident attitude and a smile.

 We've all witnessed the agony of a presenter struggling with a faulty USB stick or failing to get a projector to work.
 However, with a little bit of planning, you can minimise the risk of technology tripping you up.

 If possible, test your presentation beforehand with the same equipment that you'll be using for the real thing.
 Otherwise, try to arrive early on the day and have a run through.
-Andrea advises that you bring back-ups of your documents and print out a few copies of the slides to share if things go wrong.
+Make sure you know how to link your laptop to the projector and if your presentation includes links to web pages or video clips make sure these lead to the right places and are working beforehand.
+Bring back-ups of your documents and print out a few copies of the slides to share if things go wrong.